harwoodjp/s3-music-player/README.md

 * Optimize performance with pre-loading
 * Enrich UI with metadata -- album covers, artist photos, etc.
 * Implement refresh cache button in UI
+* Add more data providers (DropBox, etc)
+    * If you'd like to contribute to the project, this is the best way to do it

 ## Reloading the music file cache
 The list of music files from s3 gets cached for speed.
 If you need to refresh the cache and don't wish to restart the application, send a `PUT` to `http://localhost:3000/cache`